glouppe/info8002-large-scale-data-systems/project/README.md

 ## Instructions

 The system should be designed around 3 main components, i.e., the high level storage API, the Blockchain implementation, and a broadcasting mechanism.
+You are free to use the provided boilerplate code, or start from scratch.

 ### Evaluation